Lecture 1

 using Pkg

-using UnPack
+using Example

 In the REPL, there is also a package-mode (hit ]) which is for interactive use.